Xwin-LM/Xwin-LM/README.md

 ## News

+- :boom: [Oct 12, 2023] [Xwin-LM-7B-V0.2](https://huggingface.co/Xwin-LM/Xwin-LM-7B-V0.2) and [Xwin-LM-13B-V0.2](https://huggingface.co/Xwin-LM/Xwin-LM-13B-V0.2) have been released, with improved comparison data and RL training (i.e., PPO).
+Their winrates v.s.
+GPT-4 have increased significantly, reaching **59.83%** (7B model) and **70.36%** (13B model) respectively.
+The 70B model will be released soon.
 - :boom: [Sep, 2023] We released [Xwin-LM-70B-V0.1](https://huggingface.co/Xwin-LM/Xwin-LM-70B-V0.1), which has achieved a win-rate against Davinci-003 of **95.57%** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) benchmark, ranking as **TOP-1** on AlpacaEval. **It was the FIRST model surpassing GPT-4** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
 Also note its winrate v.s.
 GPT-4 is **60.61**.
 - :mag: [Sep, 2023] RLHF plays crucial role in the strong performance of Xwin-LM-V0.1 release!
 - :boom: [Sep, 2023] We released [Xwin-LM-13B-V0.1](https://huggingface.co/Xwin-LM/Xwin-LM-13B-V0.1), which has achieved **91.76%** win-rate on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/), ranking as **top-1** among all 13B models.